the assumption of responsibility for the welfare of the world

 A settlement basin is the lowest point, furthest downstream, in which surface water collects.
 This includes the ocean as well as certain other bodies, such as the Caspian Sea and the Great Salt Lake.
 The named “oceans” on Earth are all in fact one large settlement basin, containing most of the world’s surface water.
 The conventional oceans as taught in the United States are the Pacific, Atlantic, Indian, and Arctic; other systems add a Southern Ocean, ringing Antarctica.
-These distinctions make sense in certain local contexts, where conventional oceans lie in opposite directions (Panamá, for example), but where conventional oceans come together, such as southern Africa, the distinctions are seen to be clearly arbitrary.
+These distinctions make sense in certain local contexts, where conventional oceans lie in opposite directions (Panamá, for example).
+But where conventional oceans come together, such as southern Africa (where the Atlantic and Indian Oceans meet), the distinctions are seen to be clearly arbitrary.

 Internal drainage is the process of surface water collecting in any settlement basin that is not the ocean.
 A continuous area of internal drainage need not have a single settlement basin; two or more adjacent internal drainage basins may form a larger area of internal drainage.
 The largest body of water formed by internal drainage is the Caspian Sea.
 The Great Basin in North America is an area of internal drainage; the largest settlement basin within the Great Basin is the Great Salt Lake.